A group show at the Musée de Saint-Maur - Villa Medicis

 museum director and art historian Bernadette Boustany

-is showing the entire series painted by Isabelle Bonzom about the WW1 soldier
+presented the entire series painted by Isabelle Bonzom about the WW1 soldier

 during the commemorative exhibition at the Musée de Saint-Maur - Villa Medicis (near Paris)